wmay/euc-safety/_guides/impact.md

 # Overview

 Riders often hit knees, elbows, and hips in a fall, so it's a good idea to protect these.
-Ribs and shoulders are hit less often but those impacts can result in more severe injuries, so it's a good idea to protect them as well.
+Ribs and shoulders are hit less often, but it can be a good idea to protect them as well.

 Skateboard/rollerblade and motorcycle pads work best.
 Of the two, skateboard pads provide high levels of protection for smaller impacts, while motorcycle